 Mr. Hanley also counsels and assists clients on issues relating to the validity, enforceability and infringement of intellectual property rights, and on the procurement and transfer of intellectual property.
 He has also represented both requestors and patent owners in numerous ex parte and inter partes patent reexamination proceedings, and petitioners in inter partes review proceedings.

 Mr. Hanley has been recognized by The Legal 500 United States in the area of “IP–Patent Litigation: full coverage” (2013).
-He is active in bar association work, especially the New York Intellectual Property Lawyers Association, where is he first vice president and a member of the board of directors, and past chair of the committee on alternative dispute resolution.
+He is active in bar association work, especially the New York Intellectual Property Lawyers Association, where is he President-Elect, a member of the board of directors, and past chair of the committee on alternative dispute resolution.
 Mr. Hanley is a frequent speaker on topics relating to intellectual property litigation and has served as an arbitrator and neutral evaluator in patent disputes.
 He is also a member of Kenyon’s management committee.

 Federal Circuit Arguments

 - Sony in Trans Video Electronics.
 Ltd. v.
 Sony Electronics Inc.

 - Perkin-Elmer in TA Instruments, Inc. v.
 Perkin-Elmer Corp.

 - Applera in Applera Corp. v.
 Micromass UK Ltd.

 - Scimed in Advanced Cardiovascular Systems, Inc. v.
 Scimed Life Systems, Inc.

 - Oscar Mayer in Oscar Mayer Foods Corp. v.
 ConAgra, Inc.